lucia-auth/lucia/documentation/content/oauth/basics/oauth2-pkce.md

 description: "Learn how to implement OAuth 2.0 with PKCE"
 ---

-This page covers OAuth 2.0 authorization code grant type.
-For OAuth 2.0 providers with PKCE, see [OAuth 2.0 with PKCE](/oauth/baiscs/oauth2).
+This page covers OAuth 2.0 authorization code grant type with PKCE.
+For OAuth 2.0 providers without PKCE, see [OAuth 2.0 without PKCE](/oauth/basics/oauth2).

 Examples shown here uses Twitter OAuth but the API and overall process is nearly across providers.
 See each provider's documentation (from the sidebar) for specifics.